dart-lang/site-www/src/tools/diagnostic-messages.md

 ### invalid_null_aware_operator

+_The receiver can't be null because of short-circuiting, so the null-aware operator '{0}' can't be used._

-_The target expression can't be null, so the null-aware operator '{0}' can't be used._
+_The receiver can't be null, so the null-aware operator '{0}' can't be used._

 #### Description